cloudflare/cloudflare-docs/content/cache/how-to/purge-cache.md

 3. Under **Purge Cache**, click **Purge Everything**.
 A warning window appears.
 4. If you agree, click **Purge Everything**.

+The rate limits are per account.
+The purge everything rate limit for the Free subscription is 500 purge everything rules per second.
+Pro, Business have a rate limit of 50 purge everything rules per second.

 ## Cache-Tags (Enterprise Only)

 Cache-tag purging makes multi-file purging easier because you can bulk purge by adding cache-tags to your assets, such as web pages, image files, and more.
 Note that Hostname and Tag purges are only available for Cloudflare Enterprise.
+Enterprise customers have a rate limit of 700 purge rules per second.

 ### General workflow for cache-tags